absmach/magistrala-docs/docs/authorization.md

 - **m_** Policy for messages i.e read or write action.
 - **g_** Policy for Group rights i.e add, list, update or delete action.
-- **c_** Policy for Clients that are group members i.e add, list, update or delete action.
+- **c_** Policy for Clients that are group members i.e list, update or delete action.

 **m_** Policy represents client rights to send and receive messages to a channel.
 Only channel members with corresponding rights can publish or receive messages to/from the channel.